CIM Certificate and Associate of Science Degree

 $25,000 to $100,000

-With the exception of the 160 hours of work practicum in a CTR-staffed Cancer Registry (CIM 275), all courses in the CIM Program are offered totally online.
+With the exception of the 160 hours of work practicum in a CTR-staffed Cancer Registry (Practicum Class CIM 275), all courses in the CIM Program are offered totally online.
 All course content and exams are delivered online.
-Students interested in pursuing a degree must be highly motivated, independent learners, possessing excellent organizational and time management skills.
-Students must have email and Internet access.
+Students interested in pursuing an online degree must be highly motivated, independent learners and possess excellent organizational and time management skills.
+Students must have email and internet access.
 No on-campus attendance is required.
+As such, students must be familiar use of the internet, email, uploading and downloading files, and various common word processing programs.
+Please review the technical requirements for the HIT/CIM department.

 SBCC’s CIM program provides high quality cancer information management education and training to a diverse population of students in order to fill community and employer needs for credentialed CIM professionals.